 Looking For Some First Day Biology Activities?

-My problem was that for awhile I felt like I had to get ALL of the important information out to them on THE FIRST DAY and if I didn’t, I was going to have terrible problems for the whole rest of the year!
-Of course, it doesn’t really work that way and I did eventually realize that it was so much better to spend several days on all of that procedural stuff.
+My problem was that for a while I felt like I had to get ALL of the important information out to them on THE FIRST DAY and if I didn’t, I was going to have terrible problems for the whole rest of the year!
+Of course, it doesn’t really work that way and I did eventually realize that it was so much better to spend several days on all of that procedural stuff instead of trying to cram it all in on day one.

 1. Have students’ names at their seats before they come into class.